 Are you a newcomer that has taken an interest in the hobby?

 Come along on a Friday night and see some equipment in action, just send us an email so we can welcome you in.
 If you have difficulty in making a Friday night, then we can organise some other way of experiencing what Amateur Radio is about – just let us know.
 The Club has an excellent record in training newcomers through to the Foundation License and beyond.
 Plus there are other supportive schemes in place to assist you in becoming a proficient Operator.

-The Society’s financial year runs from the 1st April to the 31st March.
+The Society’s financial year runs from the 1st May to the 3oth April.
 New members joining partway through the year pay a proportion of the annual membership fee.

 Club fees payable to the treasurer either by Bank Transfer, Cheque or Cash are:

 Individual member £36

 Associate membership is not available to Island residents.
 It is intended for friends of the club living overseas who visit the club when on holiday or business on the island.